Mechanics vs discipline

 Experimentation and feature flag platforms do their job well: targeting segments, gating exposure, rolling back safely.
 Iridae doesn't replace any of that.

 The hard part is everything around the rollout: what to test, which tradeoffs you accept, what stop rules you enforce, who owns the call, and what changes after you see the result.
-That's where most experimentation programs stall.

 Why results stall